Balram Chainrai: Philanthropy and social contributions

 Chainrai has been involved in philanthropic efforts, supporting various charitable initiatives.
 He has been a member of Rotary International and has participated in business and trade organizations.
 From 2001 to 2006, he served as the vice chairman of the Indian Chamber of Commerce in Hong Kong, later becoming its president in 2007.
 In this role, he contributed to trade delegations and business collaborations involving Hong Kong government officials and business leaders.

 He is also associated with "The One," a charitable organization that recognizes individuals for their contributions to social causes.
 His philanthropic focus includes education, healthcare, and community development.

 Involvement in football

 Balram Chainrai became widely known for his involvement with Portsmouth F.C., an English football club that was facing financial difficulties.
 He acquired a controlling interest in the club in 2009 through his company, Portpin.
 His tenure as owner was marked by efforts to stabilize the club’s financial situation, but he later relinquished ownership.

 Personal life

 Balram Chainrai is married and has a son, Karan Chainrai, who has been involved in the family's business ventures.
+Karan is recently married to Shania Ratnani.
 The Chainrai family maintains ties with both Hong Kong and Nepal.